Ibandronate: 7 things you should know

 Notes: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 For a complete list of all side effects, click here.

 - Take oral ibandronate first thing in the morning, on the same day each month.
-Take at least 60 minutes before eating or drinking any food or beverages (other than water), or taking any other medication, including calcium, antacids or vitamins.
+Take at least 60 minutes before eating or drinking any food or beverages (other than water), or taking any other medication, including calcium, antacids, or vitamins.

 - Take oral ibandronate with a full glass of water and remain upright for at least 60 minutes.
 Do not lie down.
-Do not substitute water with mineral water, coffee, soda, juice or tea.
+Do not substitute water with mineral water, coffee, soda, juice, or tea.
 Never take ibandronate at bedtime.
 Take ibandronate exactly as directed by your doctor.
 Do not increase or decrease the dosage without your doctor's advice.

-- Avoid eating, drinking (other than water) or taking other medications for 60 minutes after taking oral ibandronate.
+- Avoid eating, drinking (other than water), or taking other medications for 60 minutes after taking oral ibandronate.

 - You may need to take supplementary calcium or vitamin D if your dietary intake is inadequate.
-Your doctor will advise you on this.
+Your doctor will advise you about this.
 If you are taking supplemental calcium, iron, magnesium, or antacids, take them at a different time of day to oral ibandronate (for example at lunchtime), as they may interfere with the absorption of oral ibandronate.
 Note that mineral water may contain a higher concentration of calcium than tap or bottled water, and you should only drink if your doctor has confirmed it is compatible with oral ibandronate.

-- Talk to both your dentist and doctor if you require dental surgery or a tooth extraction and you have been on ibandronate long-term.
+- Talk to both your dentist and doctor if you require dental surgery or tooth extraction and you have been on ibandronate long-term.
 They may advise discontinuation of ibandronate.